 DS-TT and NW-TT support a hold and forward mechanism to schedule traffic as defined in IEEE 802.1Q [98] if 5GS is to participate transparently as a bridge in a TSN network.
 The Hold and Forward buffering mechanism allows PDB based 5GS QoS to be used for TSC traffic since packets need only arrive at NW-TT or DS-TT egress prior to their scheduled transmission time.

+To support this hold and forward buffering, the 5GS supports the following:

-5GS provides AdminControlList and AdminBaseTime as defined in IEEE 802.1Q [98] on a per Ethernet port basis to DS-TT and NW-TT for the hold and forward buffer as described in clause 5.28.3.
+- CNC provides AdminControlList and AdminBaseTime as defined in IEEE 802.1Q [98] on a per Ethernet port basis to DS-TT and NW-TT for the hold and forward buffer as described in clause 5.28.3.

+- CNC may provide internal priority value (IPV) specification in PSFP information at the ingress port to determine the frame’s traffic class at the egress port.
+(See IEEE 802.1Q [98] 8.6.5.1.2.).
+IPV is provided from the ingress port to the egress port as described in Annex H.

 NOTE: How Hold and Forward buffer is supported by the TSN Translator is up to implementation.